JCMexplains/writing-for-success-2023/textbook.md

 |AP (Associated Press)|Used by professional journalists|

 Style rules can be challenging!
 But with patience, you can follow them:
-Unlike with many aspects of an argumentative research paper, these style rules do offer correct answers.
+Unlike with many aspects of an argumentative research paper, style rules do offer correct answers.
 There is no one answer to whether marijuana should be legal, but there is one answer to how you should format the headers in your APA-style paper.

 There are three benefits of following a style:
-- it builds your credibility, making your paper look polished
+- it builds your credibility by making your paper look polished
 - it gives credit to those whose ideas you are using
 - it lets your readers find the sources you used for themselves

 The process requires attention.
-However, you can simplify it if you keep these guidelines in mind:
+Keep these guidelines in mind:

 1. Work ahead. **Chapter 11** has tips for keeping track of your sources early in your research, which will